MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 ## Out of bounds memory access example

-For the next example, create a checked build with ASAN enabled to test what happens when an app access memory that is out-of-bounds:
+In this example, you create a checked build with ASAN enabled to test what happens when an app access memory that is out-of-bounds.
+ASAN detects this error and reports a summary of the errors to `stdout` when the program exits:

+1. Open a developer command prompt: open the **Start** menu, type *Developer*, and select the latest command prompt such as **Developer Command Prompt for VS 2022** from the list of matches.
-1. Using the developer command prompt you opened for the previous example, create a directory on your machine to run this example such as `%USERPROFILE%\Desktop\COE`.
+1. Create a directory on your machine to run this example.
+For example, `%USERPROFILE%\Desktop\COE`.
 1. In that directory, create a source file, for example, `coe.cpp`, and paste the following code:

 ```cpp